bryanhannes/bryanhannes.github.io/_posts/2022-12-01-run-qwik-in-docker.markdown

 ```

 ## Building and running the project in Docker
-The moment you are waiting for is finally here: we are going to build the Docker image.
+The moment you are waiting for is finally here, we are going to build the Docker image.

 - Make sure the Docker daemon is running
 - Open the terminal